CDCgov/pyrenew-hew/scoringutilhelpers/README.md

 Now, we can generate some example data.

-The `exampleprediction` function generates log-normal “forecasts” across a user selected number of areas and dates with 1 and 2 week lookaheads.
+The `example_prediction` function generates log-normal “forecasts” across a user selected number of areas and dates with 1 and 2 week lookaheads.
 In order to make the example data match the likely use-case we also generate `.chain` and `.iteration` fields to match a tidybayes-type data